 The Antonov AN-225 Mriya, codenamed "Cossack" by Nato, is a super heavy strategic airlift cargo aircraft.
-Designed and built by the Soviet Union in the 1980's, she is powered by six, yes six, turbofan engines.
-The AN-225 is the world's longest and heaviest airoplane ever to take to the air.
-This incredible piece of engineering has a maximum takeoff weight of around 640 tonnes and has the largest wingspan of any aircraft currently in active service.
+Designed and built by the Soviet Union (or better yet, Antonov State Company) in the 1980's, she is powered by six, yes six, turbofan engines.
+The AN-225 is the world's longest and heaviest airplane ever to take to the air.
+This incredible piece of engineering has a maximum takeoff weight of around 640 tonnes (710 tons) and has the largest wingspan of any aircraft currently in active service.
 The AN-225 first flew in 1988 and has inspired children and aircraft fanatics ever since.

-Let's take a quick look at this humongous beast of burden.
+Let's take a quick look at this humongous flying beast.

 The Antonov AN-225 was first developed to transport the Buran spaceplane and Energia rocket boosters for the Soviet space program.
 She was designed and built to replace the aging Myasishchev VM-T. The original concept for the AN-225 was, in effect, identical to the U.S.'s Shuttle Carrier Aircraft.
 Her first flight was on the 21st December 1988 where it completed a 74-minute flight from Kiev.

-This incredible aircraft had a very short working life.
+This incredible aircraft had a very short working life as Buran space shuttle never went into orbit.
 After conducting its intended purposes for the Buran space program, not to mention some airshows, the fall of the Soviet Union in the early 90's saw the AN-225 mothballed until further notice.
-During her time in service, the Antonov AN225 completed 14 flights with a total flight time of 28 hours and 27 minutes.
-The Ukrainian government finally took possession of the Antonov AN-225 and put her back into active service.
+During her time in service, the Antonov AN-225 completed 14 flights with a total flight time of 28 hours and 27 minutes.
+The Ukrainian government finally took possession of the 225 Mriya and put her back into active service.

 In around the year 2000 plans were put into motion to modernize the airframe for future use.
 These works were intended to improve the aircraft for carrying commercial cargoes.
 A task she has performed ever since for Antonov Airlines.